hashicorp/aws-service-catalog-engine-for-tfc/README.md

 **Cause:** This error occurs when a Lambda function times out.

 **Solution:** To resolve this error, try rerunning the operation.
-Additionally, please file an issue in the repository: https://github.com/hashicorp/aws-service-catalog-engine-for-tfc/issues or contact HashiCorp support.
+Additionally, please file an issue in the [repository](https://github.com/hashicorp/aws-service-catalog-engine-for-tfc/issues), or contact HashiCorp support.

 ## Issues with the Service Catalog Product Version
 It is important to create a new product version anytime the configuration has been modified.
 In doing this, you should be able to avoid issues associated with Service Catalog Product Versions.